The Boyfriend (Seinfeld): Production

 The "spitting incident" depicted in the story is a parody of the 1991 film JFK.
 Jerry presents the "magic loogie theory", a reference to the "magic bullet theory" featured in the film.
 The recount of the incident in the episode resembles the Zapruder film in JFK, as it uses the same color and photography effects.
 The episode features Wayne Knight (as Newman), who appeared in JFK in the same position as the scene it depicts.

 Kramer and Newman claim the incident with Keith Hernandez occurred on June 14, 1987, at Shea Stadium after a game between the Mets and the Philadelphia Phillies.
 In reality, the Mets defeated the Pittsburgh Pirates 7–3 at Three Rivers Stadium.

 In the episode, Elaine seems to have no idea about how Game 6 of the 1986 World Series finished until Keith tells her about it.
 In the DVD commentary, Julia Louis-Dreyfus admitted that she actually attended the game.

-In the original script, the actual spitter was going to be Darryl Strawberry, but due to Strawberry having legal issues at the time of production, Larry David and Jerry Seinfeld believed that it wouldn't look good for Strawberry's image to be portrayed as spitting on fans, so Roger McDowell, a friend of Keith Hernandez, was written in Strawberry's place.
+In the original script, the actual spitter was going to be Darryl Strawberry, but due to Strawberry having legal issues at the time of production, Larry David and Jerry Seinfeld believed that it would not look good for Strawberry's image to be portrayed as spitting on fans, so Roger McDowell, a friend of Keith Hernandez, was written in Strawberry's place.

 An alternative ending was filmed where the tall woman gives George his wallet, and George thanks her then shows her the door.
 When she asks George if he wants anything else, George, after a pause, shakes his head "No" and closes the door on her.
 When Jerry looks at him in disbelief, George shrugs, "Not my type", causing Jerry to roll his eyes in exasperation.